 The general systems are shown here in a series of layers.
 If a layer exists above another it uses the lower layers systems.
 This is generally a nice way to architecture code that keeps everything separated and clean.

-The engine already does a lot for us, sprites can loaded, rendered and animated, text can be displayed with wrapping and with various fonts - that's quite a chunk of the adventure game code done!
+The engine already does a lot for us, sprites can loaded, rendered and animated, text can be displayed and 'wrapped', so it fits inside a certain area, various fonts can also be used - that's quite a chunk of the adventure game code taken care of by the underlying engine!

 The hardest part to program is the navigation system and that's what this article will focus on.